-We support and attend recruiting events hosted by several organizations in efforts to expand our diverse workforce including: Women in Aviation, Professional Asian Pilots Association, Organization of Black Aerospace Professionals, National Gay Pilot Association, Urban League Job Fair and other organizations.
-SkyWest has always taken steps to support diverse workgroups irrespective of race, religion, gender, national origin, disability, sexual orientation, or similar classifications, and believes that all people, regardless of their background, should have an opportunity to achieve their dreams.
+We hire the best qualified individuals regardless of race, religion, gender, national origin, disability, sexual orientation or similar classifications.
+We support and attend recruiting events hosted by several organizations in efforts to hire the best qualified workforce including: Women in Aviation, Professional Asian Pilots Association, Organization of Black Aerospace Professionals, National Gay Pilot Association, Urban League Job Fair and other organizations.
+SkyWest believes that all people, regardless of their background, should have an opportunity to achieve their dreams.